- This event has passed.

 If, Then: Technology and Poetics

 RSVP here for the Zoom link and selected pre-readings.
-We’re excited to have you join us as we welcome Lillian-Yvonne and Nick for our inaugural conversation!
+We’re excited to have you join us as we welcome Allison and Everest for our first conversation of 2021!